Alsysoft/alsys-admin-playbook/docs/intro.md

 <img align="left" src={alsys_intro} alt="alsys_intro" width="400"/>

-<p>Welcome to <b>Alsys Admin</b>!
+<p>Welcome to <b>Alsys Admin - Admin App</b>!
 This app is designed to help managers easily manage and track their team’s progress and performance.
 It includes features such as employee tracking, newsfeed, time and attendance as well as setting up health and induction.
 It also allows managers to see real-time updates on the progress of their team’s tasks. </p>

 <p>With our app, managers are also provided with at-a-glance information as well as detailed information to help them make data-driven decisions.
 The app will also provide an easy way for managers to communicate with their team and give feedback.</p>